 The Law knows what it is doing and everything proceeds perfectly and in divine order, as it should, although many times it may not appear that way to our currently limited perception.

-As Narada says in his book “The Buddha and His Teachings” – “Petitional or intercessory prayers are denounced in Buddhism and in their stead is meditation which leads to self-control, purification, and enlightenment.
+As the Theravada Buddhist monk Narada says in his book “The Buddha and His Teachings” – “Petitional or intercessory prayers are denounced in Buddhism and in their stead is meditation which leads to self-control, purification, and enlightenment.
 Both meditation and service form salient characteristics of Buddhism.”
 The exact same thing can be said of Theosophy.

 It is sad but true that those who pride themselves on their supposed spirituality are also often some of the least generous and most selfish of all people.
 When disaster strikes, the two most effective and worthwhile things we can do are:

 #1.
 Contribute in whatever way – be it by donation of finances, direct practical assistance, offering a comforting and helpful support to the sufferers, etc. – to the relief of those affected by the tragedy.
 “Inaction in a deed of mercy becomes an action in a deadly sin,” says H. P. Blavatsky’s “The Voice of The Silence,” where it is also stated that Enlightenment “is of loving deeds the child.”

 It is not enough for us just to know and talk about the importance of compassion and selfless service . . . we must DO it, we must PROVE it, we must LIVE it . . . and until spiritual people become “doers of the Word, not just hearers only,” they can never expect to be taken seriously by the world at large.